 Neurology Billing Services in Alabama

-Alabama's neurology practices face unique billing challenges shaped by Blue Cross Blue Shield of Alabama's commercial rules, Alabama Medicaid requirements, and Palmetto GBA Medicare policies.
+Alabama's neurology practices face unique billing challenges shaped by Blue Cross Blue Shield of Alabama's commercial rules, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) requirements, and Palmetto GBA (Jurisdiction J) Medicare policies.
 Our AAPC-certified coders specialize in both AL payer rules and neurology coding complexity.

 Why Alabama Neurology Practices Need Specialized Billing

-Alabama's healthcare market includes 10,000+ physicians, and neurology practices here face a payer market dominated by Blue Cross Blue Shield of Alabama on the commercial side and Alabama Medicaid on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect neurology procedure coverage and medical necessity requirements.
+Alabama's healthcare market includes 10,000+ physicians, and neurology practices here face a payer market dominated by Blue Cross Blue Shield of Alabama on the commercial side and Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) on the public payer side.
+Medicare claims are processed through Palmetto GBA (Jurisdiction J), which applies its own Local Coverage Determinations that directly affect neurology procedure coverage and medical necessity requirements.
 Generic billing teams without AL specific knowledge leave revenue on the table.

 Neurology billing itself is complex.
 Neurology diagnostic testing codes have professional and technical components, time-based elements, and study-specific documentation requirements.
 EMG/NCS (95907-95913, 95885-95886) requires documenting specific nerves tested.
 EEG (95816-95822) has awake, sleep, and long-term monitoring variants.
-When you combine this coding complexity with Alabama's specific payer rules, authorization requirements, and 1 Alabama Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving neurology practices from Birmingham to Mobile and across Alabama.
+When you combine this coding complexity with Alabama's specific payer rules, authorization requirements, and 2 Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving neurology practices from Birmingham to Auburn and across Alabama.

 Alabama Payer Challenges for Neurology